jonasmit/jonathanasmith/content/article/how-to-explain-kubernetes-at-dinner/index.md

 Now, before you start sending my daughter LinkedIn requests and job offers, the question was prompted by our normal dinnertime conversation and as I was describing my day the keyword, **Kubernetes**, was mentioned.
 I was proud that she was engaged, and genuinely curious but I quickly realized the difficulty in this seemingly simple question.
 I will get to Kubernetes in a bit but for now, just trust me, Kubernetes is one of the hottest technologies in the industry at the moment and you should read on to learn more.

 ##### Why is Kubernetes hard to explain?
 I have always promoted the principle that it is easy to solve a complex problem with a complex solution but very hard to solve a complex problem simply.
 Simplicity is hard because it requires a deep understanding of core concepts.
 The ability to express complex ideas in a narrative that broad audiences can understand is equally important.
-But sometimes really hard, especially when discussing complex technology.
+But sometimes that is really hard, especially when discussing complex technology.

 *So, why is Kubernetes hard to explain?*
 <br/>The primary reason, I think, is related to the large amount of *a posteriori* knowledge usually only acquired through experience.